francescobarbarulo/kubernetes-starter-pack/guides/lab08.md

 🖥️ Open a shell in the `student` machine.

-1. Create a secret to store credentials to access the mysql.
+1. Create a new namespace.

     ```sh
-    kubectl create secret generic mysql-creds --from-literal=user=wordpress --from-literal=password=secret123 --from-literal=db=wordpress
+    kubectl create namespace wordpress-mysql
     ```

+2. Create a secret to store credentials to access the mysql.

+    ```sh
+    kubectl create secret generic mysql-creds --from-literal=user=wordpress --from-literal=password=secret123 --from-literal=db=wordpress --namespace wordpress-mysql
+    ```

-2. Create a Service resource for the database instance.
+3. Create a Service resource for the database instance.
 Since the database is a stateful application it recommended to use a headless service.

     ```sh
     echo '